zeroc-ice/ice-demos/cpp11/README.md

 you need to restore the packages before you build using `Tools > NuGet Package Manager > Manage NuGet Packages for Solution...` in Visual Studio.

+The NuGet packages for UWP consist mostly of static libraries and PDB files and are very large (about 300 MB compressed for each compiler).
+As a result, the first restore can take a long time; subsequent restores on the same computer are faster as they use the local NuGet cache.

 Then select your target configuration (Debug or Release), and platform (Win32, x64 or ARM).
 Right click on the desired demo in the Solution Explorer window and select `Build`.